exeluter/bnspatch/README.md

 responsibility should you manage to get yourself banned while using it.

 ## Features
-You can check out the [**projects**](https://github.com/zeffy/bnspatch/projects) tab for a road map of upcoming and already implemented features.
+You can check out the [**projects**](https://github.com/zeffy/bnspatch/projects) page for an overview of planned and already implemented features.

 ## Building
 Everything should build as-is except for `Gaffeine.Data.XmlSerializers.dll`, which